Six legs: run-swim-run-swim-run-swim! Side by side with your mate, endurance, adventure, fun!

 - Please ensure you have read the event rules and arrive with all your equipment

-- All participants MUST attend the pre-event course safety and briefing at 7.30am.
+- All participants MUST attend the pre-event course safety and briefing and equipment check on shoreline of Wollongong harbour (start location) at 7.30am.

 - Event will commence at 8 am